NIGHT OF THE LIVING DEAD (1968/1990)

 Despite showing true talent as a director, Romero never fully broke away from his Dead franchise.
 The films he made outside of his zombie pictures failed to make a dent at the box office, and it took years before the qualities of The Crazies (1973), Martin (1978), and Knightriders (1981) were fully appreciated.
 The writer and director passed away in 2017 aged 77.

 Even before his passing though, Romero’s legacy was fully secured.
 Perhaps the biggest tribute arrived in 2010 when the adaptation of Robert Kirkman’s The Walking Dead comicbook series arrived on television screens.
-So much of what made the show a global hit had its roots in Romero’s debut film, so much so, The Walking Dead could easily be a companion piece to NOTLD, the same undead disaster, just following different characters in a different part of the country.
+So much of what made the show a global hit had its roots in Romero’s debut film, The Walking Dead could easily be a companion piece to NOTLD, the same undead disaster, just following different characters in a different part of the country.
+As Rick, Carol and Daryl dealt with flesh munchers in Georgia, so Barbara and her brother were tangled with walkers in a Pennsylvania graveyard.

 Like the stand out pieces of art that preceded NOTLD and introduced horror fans to a new fictional fiends to run from, from Bram Stroker’s Dracula to Mary Shelley’s Frankenstein, Romero’s film is a landmark work and masterpiece also.
 The original outing for the zombie hordes in mainstream cinema may still be their best outing yet.
 It may also have coolest title for a film held by most film critics as a must-see classic; what more can one say than that.